The Oze Tokura Freeski Open (February 27-28), held annually for the past few years, is now the only FIS-sanctioned competition remaining.

 Due to the COVID-19 pandemic this year, many top Japanese athletes who normally compete overseas also took part in this year's event.
 I believe it was a valuable experience for the young junior athletes to be able to run on the same course as athletes competing at the world's forefront in the World Cup and other events.
 I believe that increasing opportunities like this will help raise the overall level of the sport

-Looking at the current global ski scene, I believe that individuality will become even more important in the future.
-Rather than everyone simply doing the same tricks, it will be important to be able to express originality.
-For example, in this competition, there was someone who was the only one to perform a 3D out-misty-out in the jib section, or a unique grab trick that not everyone can pull off.
+Looking at the current global scene, I believe that individuality will become increasingly important in the future.
+It's not about everyone doing the same tricks, but about how you can express your originality.
+For example, in this competition, there was one person who did a 3D Out Misty Out in the jib section, or someone who did a rare grab trick that not everyone can do.
 I hope that both

-Furthermore, while the sport of freeskiing itself is becoming more popular among younger people, freeskiing is, in the truest sense, "free" skiing.
-There are endless ways to enjoy freeskiing, and I hope to hold competitions and events that can be enjoyed by people of all ages and with a variety of goals.
+Also, while the sport of freeskiing is becoming more popular among younger people, freeskiing is literally "free" skiing.
+There are endless ways to enjoy freeskiing, and in the future, I would like to hold competitions and events that can be enjoyed by people of all ages and with various goals.

 Tournament Results